How to Create Object Repository in Selenium

 3. Using the Properties file in Selenium Script

-Now to use the locator information available in the properties file, we will pass the available data as parameters using the findElement method.
+Now to use the locator information available in the properties file, you need to pass the available data as parameters using the findElement method.

 driver.findElement(By.xpath(obj.getProperty("facebook.login.password.xpath"))).